Playground Triage: When Is the Boo-Boo Doctor Worthy?

 A fun day at the playground is a frequent weekend ritual for families, but when Johnny falls or Jane gets a splinter, when do you know to seek medical attention?
 And what kind of medical attention is needed — your pediatrician or the emergency room?

-According to the U.S. Department of Health and Human Services’ Child Safety Network, falls account for 44 percent of all playground injuries, followed by equipment-related failure (23 percent).
+According to the U.S. Department of Health and Human Services’ Child Safety Network, falls account for over 75% of all playground-related injuries, followed by equipment-related failure.
 Collisions with other children, hazards around the playground, entrapment and other incidents account for the rest of the injuries.

-Fractures are the most common injury (36 percent), followed by bruises and scrapes (20 percent), cuts (17 percent), strains and sprains (12 percent), and internal organ injuries (5 percent).
+Fractures are the most common injury, followed by bruises and scrapes, cuts, strains and sprains, and internal organ injuries.
 And the most common piece of playground equipment to cause injuries?
-Monkey bars, at 46 percent of all injuries reported between 2001 and 2008.
+Those beloved monkey bars, at 46 percent of all injuries.

 So what should a parent do when injury strikes?